thekabal/tki/docs/tools.md

   code for specific items in the PSR standard.
 We do not currently use it, but may in the future use it as a pre-commit hook.

+- [`psalm`](https://psalm.dev/) Psalm is an open-source static analysis tool for PHP that helps identify both obvious and hard-to-spot bugs in our code.
+  Currently we have many exceptions setup in the config so that it will run cleanly.
+  This is acceptable as a starting point for it's use.
+  We use it like this:

+  `psalm -c vendor/bin/psalm.xml`

 There are other command-line options for these tools (try them!), with varying levels of usefulness to our project.
 We have bundled phpcbf - do NOT run phpcbf, as it will reformat the entire codebase.
 We also have included phpunit, which we